Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 2. Computing all these distances between shapes can take a really long time, so perhaps instead we can find the best rotation of all images at the same time so that the images are "aligned" against each other.

 * To do so, first identify the "major axis" of each image (show figure).
-Define axis as a line segment through the shape's center of gravity that connects two points on the shape's boundary.
+Define axis as a line segment through the shape's center of mass that connects two points on the shape's boundary.
 The major axis is the axis of the shape that has maximum length.

 * Then, rotate images so that their major axes are aligned; for example, align them so that the major axis is horizontal.
 Only then do we sample each image's vector, starting at one side of the major axis and proceeding clockwise.

 * (There is just one problem, which is that similar shapes could be mirror images of each other.
 Pincus and Thierot 2007 used a reference shape and found the minimum RMSD between a shape and the reference or its inverse and the reference.)

 * We now have a shape space, but there is one more pitfall.

+## Notes to self

+* Shape differences is what drives our analysis -- need to hammer home this point

+* Can the default value of n = 1000 sampled points for nuclear images be changed?

 We then used the Kabsch algorithm to compute a distance between two points so that  identify the rotation of one of the two protein structure that